derekwhat/Prolific/README.md

-# Exercise for Aggregate Data from Prolific
+# Exercise for Aggregating Data from websites

 Idea: exercise in python for building an end-to-end data workflow